unicode-org/icu4x/docs/tutorials/intro.md

 ## Convenience macro

-The scenario of working with statically declared Locales and their subtags is common.
+The scenario of working with statically declared Locales is common.

 It's a bit unergonomic to have to perform the parsing of them at runtime and handle a parser error in such case.

 For that purpose, ICU4X provides a macro one can use to parse it at compilation time: